For the holidays or birthdays, having these GAPS diet party food ideas on hand will ensure you and your family will never miss out on any of the fun!

 What other questions do you have about applying the GAPs diet to real life?

 What snacks to serve at a party when you are on the GAPs diet is one of my most asked questions.
-Since throwing parties and discussing the GAPS diet just happen to be two of my favorite activities, this was an easy article to write.
+Since throwing parties and discussing the GAPS diet just happened to be two of my favorite activities, this was an easy article to write.

 I am curious though- what else do you want to know?
-On paper, the GAPs diet seems fairly simple.
+On paper, the GAP diet seems fairly simple.
 But when you begin to think about life’s little complications, it can be challenging to know what to do.

 Let me know in the comments what other events you are nervous about navigating when dealing with the GAPS diet!